SanCard1/LOL_Analysis/README.md

         <img src="hypothesis_test_results.png" alt="hypothesis_test_results.png" width="600">

-        <u><i>Based on the hypothesis test performed, with a p-value of 1.000, we fail to reject the null hypothesis.
+        <p>Based on the hypothesis test performed, with a p-value of 1.000, we fail to reject the null hypothesis.
 This suggests that the observed difference in carry potential is entirely consistent with what we would expect under random chance.
 The histogram shows that the observed difference in means (-14.761) lies well within the range of the permuted distribution, meaning there is no statistical evidence to suggest that mid-lane players have a higher mean carry potential than ADC players.
-This result implies that the differences in carry potential between these roles may be due to normal game variations rather than an inherent positional advantage.</u></i>
+This result implies that the differences in carry potential between these roles may be due to normal game variations rather than an inherent positional advantage.</p>

     </div>